 Quilting for Beginners: Recommended Supplies

 Quilting is a hobby that is growing in popularity every day.
-Contrary to what you might think it’s not a hobby for “old ladies”, but appeals to people of all ages from many walks of life.
+Contrary to what you might think, it’s not a hobby for “old ladies”, but it appeals to people of all ages from many walks of life.
 It’s an excellent way to relieve stress, provide a creative outlet, and can be a great reprieve from the challenges of everyday life.

 If you’ve been interested in learning how to quilt but weren’t sure where to start I’m happy to be sharing this Quilting for Beginners article with you.
 Today let’s chat about the supplies you need to get started!

-This year I’m trying to help you out a bit and am challenging myself to put myself in your shoes.
-Hopefully, if you’re feeling lost, and not sure where to start, this list (and the ones linked at the bottom) will help you out a bit.
+This year, I’m trying to help you out a bit and am challenging myself to put myself in your shoes.
+Hopefully, if you’re feeling lost and not sure where to start, this list (and the ones linked at the bottom) will help you out a bit.

 Must-Have Quilting Supplies